1935 Suvalkija farmers' strike: Clashes with police

 On 25 August, about 3,000 people attended a protest in Prienai (the largest protest of the strike).
 It dispersed peacefully, but the following day the police started arresting the main organizers.
 On 27 August, the arrested organizers were transported to Kaunas but the police vehicles were stopped by protesters near Išlaužas.
 After a violent clash, the vehicles were smashed and prisoners were freed.
 Order was restored only after the government sent a hundred mounted policemen.
 Seven policemen were injured, and one striker Antanas Zablackas died of injuries.

 On 27 August, in Veiveriai, strikers attempted to intimidate and expel from the town's marketplace farmers who did not join the strike.
 When police attempted to disperse the strikers (about 50 men), one striker shot a policeman in the leg.
 The police responded with fire.
 The shootout left two strikers (Juozas Gustaitis (Note: Juozas Gustaitis was a member of the Lithuanian Nationalist Union.) and Stasys Veiverys (Note: Stasys Veiverys was a leader of a local chapter of Young Lithuania.)) dead, five strikers and three policemen injured.

 On 27 August, communist activists organized a protest that attracted about 600 people in Butrimonys.
 They also clashed with the police.
-The following day, there clashes with the police in Balbieriškis and Daugai.
+The following day, there were clashes with the police in Balbieriškis and Daugai.
 On 30 August, there was a clash in Birštonas.

 On 21 September, in Gražiškiai, police arrested three strike organizers (including farmer Pranas Eidukaitis).
 About 300 farmers gathered at the local police station and forced the police to free the arrested people.
 More arrest followed with another attempt to free the detained on 23 September.
 During this clash, striker Jurgis Abramavičius was killed, and two others were injured.

 On 12 October, strikers attempted to disarm a group of Lithuanian Riflemen.
 Striker Juozas Alkevičius was killed in the incident.

 On 12 December, there was a clash with the police in Plokščiai.
 On 16 February 1936 (anniversary of the Act of Independence of Lithuania), more than 1,000 attended a demonstration in Šakiai.